 — By Sean Gillespie —

-— Sean Gillespie is director of strategic alliances with Harrison Contracting Company, Inc. HCC is a commercial painting and facility maintenance contracting company headquartered in Villa Rica, Ga., with divisional offices in Florida and Texas.
-HCC provides repainting/reimaging and facility maintenance services nationwide, and new construction painting across the southeastern U.S. For more information, please contact Chris Murphy, director of corporate accounts, business development, at email@example.com.
+— Sean Gillespie is director – strategic alliances at Harrison Contracting Company (HCC), a commercial painting and facility maintenance contracting company headquartered in Villa Rica, Ga., with divisional offices in Florida and Texas.
+HCC provides repainting/re-imaging programs and facility maintenance services nationwide, in addition to new construction painting across the southeastern U.S. For more information, contact Harrison’s director of corporate account business development, Chris Murphy, at [email protected].